kin0330/Royal-Christmas-Speeches-Team-H/Collecting Data/README.md

 **16. Files in this repository**<br>
 - `README.md` description of the repositor
 - `christmas_speeches_webcrawler.ipynb` web crawler for downloading the HTML and text files
-- `python_analysis.ipynb` thematic analysis of speeches using keywords
+- `theme_analysis.ipynb` thematic analysis of speeches using keywords
 - `processing_ALE.ipynb` preprocessing and creation of corpus &
 - csv file containing metadata on the Queen’s speeches (metadata.csv)
 - csv file containing the cleaned speeches enriched with metadata on the Queen's speeches and with tokenized and lemmatized version of the main text section of the speeches (enriched_corpus.csv)